dhruvmanila/testing/README.md

-# Blog
-Testing for commonplacenotes blog.
+# Testing

-Probably testing for a lot of things, especially git.
+Testing for a lot of things, especially git.